 Medical malpractice litigation is complicated and challenging.
 However, if you or a loved one was harmed by the carelessness or negligence of a medical professional, you have a right to hold them liable.
 Our Arkansas medical malpractice attorneys have over twenty years of experience ensuring that surgeons, physicians, and other medical professionals are held to a high standard.

-Ken Kieklak, Attorney at Law, has litigated medical malpractice claims against healthcare providers for inadequate and negligent care ranging from misdiagnosis to surgical errors.
+Our knowledgeable Arkansas medical malpractice lawyers have litigated medical malpractice claims against healthcare providers for inadequate and negligent care ranging from misdiagnosis to surgical errors.
 Our team of attorneys and staff have the resources and experience to handle the most challenging medical malpractice claims.
 Call our law offices at (479) 316-0438 to schedule a free consultation.

-What Are Common Types of Medical Malpractice in Arkansas
+Common Types of Medical Malpractice in Arkansas

 When you see your doctor or step into a hospital or another healthcare facility, you should feel a sense of relief.
 We trust doctors to treat us with professionalism and provide ethical care from the initial consultation through any treatments or procedures prescribed.
 However, many people are harmed through medical negligence or carelessness.
 Below are some types of medical malpractice cases our firm handles.